s4wave/spacewave/README.md

-   --inmem-db                if set, start a in-memory volume on startup [$HYDRA_INMEM_DB] --inmem-db-verbose        if set, mark inmem database as verbose. implies --inmem-db [$HYDRA_INMEM_DB_VERBOSE] --node-priv value         path to node private key, will be generated if doesn't exist (default: "daemon_node_priv.pem") --api-listen value        if set, will listen on address for API grpc connections, ex :5110 (default: ":5110") --prof-listen value       if set, debug profiler will be hosted on the port, ex :8080 --config value, -c value  path to configuration yaml file (default: "hydra_daemon.yaml") [$HYDRA_CONFIG] --write-config            write the daemon config file on startup [$HYDRA_WRITE_CONFIG]
+   --inmem-db                if set, start a in-memory volume on startup [$HYDRA_INMEM_DB] --inmem-db-verbose        if set, mark inmem database as verbose. implies --inmem-db [$HYDRA_INMEM_DB_VERBOSE] --node-priv value         path to node private key, will be generated if doesn't exist (default: "daemon_node_priv.pem") --api-listen value        if set, will listen on address for API connections, ex :5110 (default: ":5110") --prof-listen value       if set, debug profiler will be hosted on the port, ex :8080 --config value, -c value  path to configuration yaml file (default: "hydra_daemon.yaml") [$HYDRA_CONFIG] --write-config            write the daemon config file on startup [$HYDRA_WRITE_CONFIG]